 The process of customer onboarding may seem simple, however, if the document verification process is not done accurately, it can lead to bigger issues such as the risk of onboarding a fraudster.
 With the recent rise in internet fraud and technology, fraudulent individuals can take advantage of AI and other technologies to produce fake documents to imitate the original copy such as school certificates, and other professional certificates.

-However, following this guideline on how to verify documents that will be explained in this article will help businesses and government agencies mitigate fraud drastically, if not eliminate it while complying with regulatory requirements.
+However, following this guideline on how to verify documents which will be explained in this article will help businesses and government agencies mitigate fraud drastically, if not eliminate it while complying with regulatory requirements.

 How to Verify Documents